jump to navigation

 Why not I with thine?—”

-– quoted from “Love’s Philosophy” by Percy Bysshe Shelley
+– quoted from the poem “Love’s Philosophy” by Percy Bysshe Shelley

 Everything overlaps.
 We all share common threads.
 So, even without the Muhammad Ali quote (from 8/2), you could create a Venn diagram based on the first three “impossible” posts and figure out who I might highlight next as an “impossible person.”
 A Venn diagram is, of course, a set or logic model that shows the overlapping relations between finite collections.
 They are used in set theory, probability, logic, statistics, computer science, and other math modalities.
 These diagrams were developed by John Venn, who was born today (August 4th) in 1834.
 While he came from a long line of church evangelicals, including his namesake and grandfather, it was not impossible for him to choose a field of study outside of the church.
 That being said, two years after he obtained his mathematics degree from Gonville and Caius College (the fourth oldest and the wealthiest college at University of Cambridge), Venn became an Angelican priest and actually served in the church.
 It was after his first church appointment, while working as an intercollegiate lecturer at Cambridge, that Venn developed the diagrams.